aas-integration/integration-test/into_logicblox/README.md

     $ ./jbx run avrora-harness -- small
     ```

-`analyse`
-:   given an analysis and a benchmark, run the analysis on the
+*   `analyse`: Given an analysis and a benchmark, run the analysis on the
     benchmark.

     This example runs the `runAll` analysis on the avrora-harness